nwachee/HNGx-CRUD/README.md

 # HNGx-CRUD
 - A simple REST API capable of CRUD operations on a "person" resource, interfacing with any database of your choice.
-Your API should dynamically handle parameters, such as adding or retrieving a person by name

 ## Tech Stack
 - Node js